engula/engula.github.io/docs/community/index.md

 Engula is developed by an open and friendly community.
 Everybody is cordially welcome to join the community and contribute to Engula.
 We have a [contributing guide](https://github.com/engula/engula/blob/main/CONTRIBUTING.md) to help you get involved in the Engula project.

-See our [contributors graph](https://github.com/engula/engula/graphs/contributors) for all of contributors.
+See our [contributors graph](https://github.com/engula/engula/graphs/contributors) for all contributors.

 Be proud of what you've achieved!
 It's encouraged to add yourself to the contributor metal wall below, and share your contributions.